 It is clear that no single agency can ensure that pupils are achieving their outcomes, meaning that all agencies must work together to co-ordinate and deliver services to families.
-Stakeholders from across Children's Services have collaborated to agree a model for integrated, multi-disciplinary working to support pupils and young people in achieving the Every Child Matters five outcomes.
+Schools have a pivotal role to play in multi-agency safeguarding arrangements in line with statutory guidance Working Together to Safeguard Children, which promotes integrated, multi-disciplinary working to support pupils and young people in achieving these outcomes.